 From Scott Baltisberger, VI Outreach Specialist, TSBVI

 One thing we’ve been doing is to use the Active Learning Space site as a kind of preparation prior to going to an onsite consultation.
 That is, if through our conversations with the school and family, it appears a student may benefit from an AL approach, we might suggest that they look through some of the tabs to get a better idea of the principles and approaches.
-We might also suggest they complete parts of the Active Learning Materials and Activities Planning Sheet as this “hands on” approach with their own student makes it less theoretical and more concrete.
+We might also suggest they complete parts of the Active Learning Materials and Activities Planning Sheet (PDF Version) as this “hands on” approach with their own student makes it less theoretical and more concrete.
 It helps that the site is so well organized and the information presented in such an accessible manner.
 This strategy facilitates everyone being on the same page and talking the same language once we do arrive onsite.
 I think it also helps that they are seeing the information presented in such a professional manner – it seems more “legit” than just hearing it from one or two Outreach consultants.

 Apart from that, we’ve been integrating AL Space into our trainings, both webinars and face to face.
 Pretty much any aspect about AL that we might cover is reflected by information on the site so we try to build the habit of going to the site to find information, post-training.
 We talk about a topic and provide a direct link to that tab, but also project the site and demonstrate pulling up the main page and going through the tabs.
 It’s a big site, with lots of stuff, so walking people through it helps to make it appear less overwhelming.